×

 Why are Hardware Emulators So Useful for Legacy Environments?

-Many organizations constantly worry about what to do with their mission-critical classic applications.
+After all, many organizations constantly worry about what to do with their mission-critical classic applications.
 These applications are some of the most reliable, secure, and durable systems in any data center.
 They are so essential that entire business operations depend on them.

 Unfortunately, these applications run on classic hardware, which is: